greenelab/deep-review/sections/05_treat.md

-This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@tag:Swamidass2009_irv  @tag:Lusci2015_irv] instead of predicting compound activity directly from chemical features.
+This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@tag:Swamidass2009_irv  @tag:Lusci2015_irv] instead of predicting compound activity directly from chemical features. `TODO: include recent DeepChem IRV benchmarks?`

 Much of the recent excitement in this domain has come from what could be considered a creative experimentation phase, in which deep learning has